 At 13 years old I joined the Church.
 I tried to live in a way that was pleasing to God, but by the time I was 15, I gave up.
 It was too hard to always do what was right.
 I was placed in a Christian boarding school for my Grade 11 high school.
 I really messed up, sufficiently enough to have me removed from the school.
 Therefore, I had no alternative but to move in with my sister Willa and her husband Harold Hodgins.
 I enrolled at the Pembroke Collegiate, and this was destiny for me.
 There were four Christian teenagers in my class, one Baptist and three Pentecostals.
 I watched them closely for three months, and then came my night of decision.
 I understood clearly for the first time that my salvation was totally the work of Jesus and not by my behaviour.
 My first public confession of faith was at a Youth For Christ rally in the high school auditorium.
 It consisted of one sentence from the Bible, words which have reinforced my faith ever since.
 Paul’s letter to Titus, chapter 3, verse 5: “Not by works of righteousness which we have done, but according to His mercy, He saved us.”

 Yours for learning the lessons which the Apostle Paul taught,

 P.S.
-I had the honour of attending the glorious home-going celebration for George Beverly Shea in April, 2013.
+Four years ago today, I had the honour of attending the glorious home-going celebration for George Beverly Shea.
 At 104 years old, God called him home.
 He and I had similar backgrounds.
 We’ve compared notes several times.
 I hosted a documentary on the life of this man who has sung in person to more people than Elvis, The Beatles, Frank Sinatra, and The Rolling Stones combined!
 He served for 60 years as Billy Graham’s soloist, and much more.
 For a 2013 video of Will Graham and I showing clips from the documentary, click HERE.
 As a Canadian, George was honoured at his funeral by a representative of one of Canada’s finest (picture below).